 Once I had them all cut, I wrapped every box inside and outside with two different contact papers.
 Use your favorite patterns and mix and match.

 Then I cut some felt to put in the bottom of the boxes.
-I glued the felt with the hot glue.
+I glued the felt with hot glue.

 The upcycled boxed drawer organizers are ready.